devopspatterns/devopspatterns.github.io/content/_index.md

 ## Organization
 This site is organized into 7 categories of patterns related to DevOps.
 Why 7?
-Basically, we had to draw the line somewhere.
+Basically, we had to draw the line somewhere and at some point felt like we were just overanalyzing.
 We could have categorized things into people, process, tooling and then had several categories under each of those but we choose a simpler route of just having 7 buckets that we use to organize our patterns.
 Whether the pattern is related to people, process or